How to Get Drug Possession Charges Dismissed

 If you are wondering how to get drug possession charges dismissed, this post will help tremendously.
 Read on to learn how to get drug possession charges dismissed!

-This article was hand-written by me (Attorney Carl Barkemeyer).
-I am the managing partner of Barkemeyer Law Firm.
-My associate attorneys and I focus primarily on fighting drug possession charges and have done so for dozens of years.
-I wrote the book on How to Defend Charges in Louisiana, which was published and can be obtained on Amazon.
-We provide lectures and advice to other lawyers seeking help with their own client’s drug cases.
+This article was hand-written by Attorney Carl Barkemeyer.
+He is the managing partner of Barkemeyer Law Firm.
+He and his associate attorneys focus primarily on fighting drug possession charges and have done so for dozens of years.
+He wrote the book on How to Defend Charges in Louisiana, which was published and can be obtained on Amazon.
+He provides lectures and advice to other lawyers seeking help with their own client’s drug cases.
 Defending drug charges is what we know.

 What You Should Know About Drug Possession